Managing medicines: Formularies

 6. A formulary makes it clear to everyone that all the medicines approved by NICE are available for local patients.

-Formularies quite often have a Red-Amber-Green or ‘RAG’ rating system for alerting prescribers to a medicine’s status on a formulary.
 For example, a red drug might be confined to hospital specialist prescribing only; an amber drug might only be initiated or recommended by hospital specialists; and a green drug might be initiated and prescribed by anyone.
 There are many variations on this theme in terms of the colours used, and what they mean.

 Although we have concentrated on the list of medicines that a formulary contains, many formularies have other content as well.
 Some will advise about the preferred first choice medicine for a condition, or specify who can prescribe certain medicines.
-Your formulary may also have detailed guidance on treating a range of conditions, or advise on drug administration.
+Your formulary may also have detailed guidance on treating a range of conditions or advise on drug administration.
 If you’d like to see a detailed formulary that is more than just a list of medicines, then look at the Evelina London Paediatric Formulary.

-• How does a medicine get on to the formulary in your Trust?
+• How does a medicine get on to the formulary in your trust?

 • Can any pharmacist authorise the supply of a non-formulary medicine for a patient?
 How is this done in your hospital?